CSCfi/Jupyter_www_puhti/README.md

 # launched.
 Inside  of the .lua file, you can set the absolute path for bin directory (where you would
 # have installed all the python packages using tykky),configure path for notebook URL (The notebook that
 # you would like to see when you launch Jupyter notebook) and  optional source path for extra material
-# (download extra matrial on scratch and refer to the link here so that the material will
+# (downloaded extra matrial on scratch and refer to the link here so that the material will
-# be copied to Jupyter notebook directory when Launched).
+# be copied to Jupyter notebook directory when launched).

 git clone https://github.com/CSCfi/Puhti_gui_tutorial.git